zueai/vercel-api-mcp/README.md

 This is a lightweight Model Control Protocol (MCP) server bootstrapped with [create-mcp](https://github.com/zueai/create-mcp), and deployed on Cloudflare Workers.

-This MCP server allows AI agents (such as Cursor) to use the functions in [src/index.ts](src/index.ts) as MCP tools.
+This MCP server allows AI agents (such as Cursor) to use the functions in [src/index.ts](src/index.ts) as MCP tools to interface with the [Vercel API](https://vercel.com/docs/api).

-This MCP server allows agents (such as Cursor) to interface with the [Cloudflare REST API](https://developers.cloudflare.com/api/).

 It's still under development, I will be adding more tools as I find myself needing them.